-There’s so much to love about Taipei City, the capital of Taiwan — from the modern streets and efficient metro system to heritage temples, lively night markets, and delicious food.
-If you’re here on a short vacation or as a layover, you can use this suggested one day itinerary in Taipei City to explore the best parts of the city.
+There’s so much to love about Taiwan’s capital city, Taipei — from the modern streets and efficient metro system to heritage temples, lively night markets, and delicious food.
+If you’re here on a short vacation or a layover, you can spend one day in Taipei and still have a fantastic time!
+Here’s a suggested itinerary so you can explore the best parts of the city.

 P.S.
 Don’t forget to read our First-Timer’s Guide to Taiwan.